Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ncn# ipmitool -I lanplus -U root -P <password> -H <hostname> chassis power on   #example hostname is ncn-w003-mgmt
    ```

+   Check the following depending on the NCN type powered on:

    * If the NCN being powered on is a master or worker, verify that `Terminating` pods on that NCN clear up.
 It may take several minutes.
 Watch the command prompt, previously set-up, that is displaying the `Terminating` pod list.
    * If the NCN being powered on is a storage node, wait for Ceph to recover and again report a "HEALTH_OK" status.
 It may take several minutes for Ceph to resolve clock skew.
-This can be noted in the previously set-u window to watch ceph status.
+This can be noted in the previously set-up window to watch Ceph status.

 1. Check that pod statuses have returned to the state that they were in at the beginning of this procedure, paying particular attention to any pods that were previously noted to be in a bad state while the NCN was down.
 Additionally, there is no concern if pods that were in a bad state at the beginning of the procedure, are still in a bad state.
 What is important to note is anything that is different from either the beginning of the test or from the time that the NCN was down.